Magnetic Skyrmions in FePt Square-Based Nanoparticles Around Room-Temperature: Results

 The present simulation results support the depth dependence of helicity which is an interesting result that has been recently observed experimentally by tomography in systems with bulk skyrmions reported by Zhang et al. \cite{Hesjedal:2018}.
 It should be pointed out that although the physics behind skyrmion formation in this system may differ the depth dependence is obviously related to surface effects in both systems.
 In the present case where skyrmions are created in thin nanoparticles the depth dependence of the demagnetizing field (which has increased $z$-component near the surfaces \cite{Tang:2005}) can force the vortex to acquire a N\'eel character at the surfaces while maintaining its typical chiral nature at the bulk.
 The skyrmionic structures observed here depend on the demagnetizing effects which are proportional to the thickness $w$ (as the easy axis remains in-plane) and vanish for low thickness values ($<$6 nm) as it was shown from the presentation of the current simulation results and discussion.
 Inevitably, the rich skyrmionic textures and physical phenomena related to the depth dependence of helicity are being suppressed as the thickness becomes comparable to the exchange length ($l_{ex}$).

-At $xz$-cross section (sliced at $y$=75nm) which hosts the N\'eel skyrmion the magnetization vectors develop three distinct regions along the $x$-direction as exposed in \textbf{Fig. \ref{fig:skyrmionslice}} with two clear vortex-like magnetization circulations on the interfaces between the regions.
+At $xz$-cross section (sliced at $y$=75 nm) which hosts the N\'eel skyrmion the magnetization vectors develop three distinct regions along the $x$-direction as exposed in \textbf{Fig. \ref{fig:skyrmionslice}} with two clear vortex-like magnetization circulations on the interfaces between the regions.
 In the regions (blue-shaded) located at the right and left corners of $xz$-cross section magnetizations are pointing downwards with the dimensionless magnetization $z$-component attaining values $m_z$=-1.
-Moving away form the corners towards the skyrmionic bulk regions the tilting of magnetizations starts producing the aforementioned vortex formations at the interfaces.
+Moving away form the corners toward the skyrmionic bulk regions the tilting of magnetizations starts producing the aforementioned vortex formations at the interfaces.
 At the central bulk region the magnetizations start to align parallel to $z$-direction pointing upwards ($m_z$=+1).
-The N\'eel stripe skyrmionic texture exposes very similar behavior with alternating magnetization orientation between the successive red-blue-central red-blue-red domains as can be seen from the $xz$-cross section shown in \textbf{Fig. \ref{fig:neelslice}}.
-Vortex like formations are also evident at the interfaces.

-The $yz$-cross section is also shown for the N\'eel and N\'eel stripe skyrmion in \textbf{Fig. \ref{fig:skyrmionslice}} and \textbf{Fig. \ref{fig:neelslice}}, respectively.
-A circulation region is located at the center of the $yz$-cross section.
+The $yz$-cross section is also shown for the N\'eel in \textbf{Fig. \ref{fig:skyrmionslice}}.
+A region hosting magnetization circulations is located at the center of the $yz$-cross section.
 Distinct regions hosting parallel magnetizations pointing downwards (blue-shaded region with $m_z$=-1) and upwards (red-shaded region with $m_z$=+1) are evident.
 Their position follows an alternating fashion blue-red-blue with the interface regions (white region having $m_z$=0) hosting the center of vortex formations.